Press Release!

 Interiors and Fittings

-When the six port model was first introduced it had the same "Longbridge" features as the two port car.
-These included the single windscreen washer, the same deep rim seat bases as the 100, saddle type arm rest and a sliding hood frame mechanism that remained permantly attached to the body. (see Longbridge features)
+When the six port model was first introduced the only changes from the earlier model were the head and carburettor modifications as detailed above.
+The six-port car therefore began life with exactly the same "Longbridge" features as the two-port car.
+These included the single windscreen washer, the same deep rim seat bases as the 100, saddle type arm rest and a sliding hood frame mechanism that remained permantly attached to the body.
+The cars remained this way right up until BN6 production began in April 1956

 next